Oh, where even the substitute hosts have more fun than a substitute host deserves to have.

 Remember this with John Kerry in 2004?

-You know, maybe I don't know, either we either really want to do this or really don't want to do this next time I guest host, if in fact I ever do.
+There was the question that was asked: you know, if you're a, I've asked it many, many times, you know, maybe, I don't know, we either really want to do this or really don't want to do this next time I guest host, if in fact I ever do.

-I mean, how how exactly does that work?
+I mean, how exactly does that work?

-How as Catholics, can you belong to a party one of whose basic tenets is to be cavalier about the unborn?
+How, as Catholics, can you belong to a party one of whose basic tenets is to be cavalier about the unborn?

 For every Catholic to be a Republican?